YextSolutions/kustomer-conversations-connector/README.md

-# kustomer-conversation-connector
+# kustomer-conversation-and-messages-connectors

 # Product Description
-Pull your knowlegde base articles from Kustomer into Yext with the Kustomer Article Connector!
-You can use these articles to populate your support, workplace, or developer Answers experiences, in addition to other Yext products.
+Pull your Conversations and related Messages from Kustomer into Yext with the Kustomer Conversation and Messages Connectors!
+You can use your conversations and messages, which are both valauble sources of truth, to populate your support, workplace, or developer Answers experiences, in addition to other Yext products.

 # Requirements
 To use this template, you'll need the following before install:

-- Kustomer Knowledge Base Domain
-- Kustomer API Key
+- Kustomer API Key set to the **org.permission** role.

 # Installation Instructions
-If you are an existing Yext customer, you can install the Kustomer Article Connector here <https://www.yext.com/s/me/apps/[REPLACEME]>
+If you are an existing Yext customer, you can install the Connectorse here <https://www.yext.com/s/me/apps/[REPLACEME]>

-If you are currently using a Yext sandbox account, you can install the Kustomer Article Connector here <https://sandbox.yext.com/s/me/apps/[REPLACEME]>.
+If you are currently using a Yext sandbox account, you can install the Connectors here <https://sandbox.yext.com/s/me/apps/[REPLACEME]>.

 If you are not an existing customer, but interested in learning more, try out a free trial here for a production account, or sign up for Hitchhikers and get started with a sandbox account, here <https://hitchhikers.yext.com/>.

 ## Step-by-Step Instructions:
 1. Log in to your Yext account
 2. Navigate to the **Apps > Directory** tab in the platform (or use the link provided above)
-3. Search for the **Kustomer Article Connector** app and click **Install**
+3. Search for the **Kustomer Conversation and Messages** app and click **Install**
 4. Proceed through the installation flow to give Yext access to add the connector to your account
-5. Input your **Kustomer Domain** and click **Authorize**
+5. Input your **Kustomer API Key** and click **Authorize**
-6. Finalize the configuration by confirming your **Kustomer Domain and API Key**
+6. Run the Kustomer Conversations Connector *BEFORE* you run the Kustomer Messages Connector.
+Make sure the Conversations Connector has fully completed running beofre you run the Courses Connector.

-Once the connector runs, you'll be able to see all your newly created Kustomer Article entities in the Knowledge Graph!
+After running both connectors, you'll be able to see all your newly created Kustomer Conversations and Messages entities in the Knowledge Graph!